sdklos/sdklos.github.io/_posts/2017-09-25-building_family_associations_with_rails_part_two_form_and_controllers.markdown

   <%= f.hidden_field :creator_id, :value => current_user.id %>
 ```

-Then I added this form as a partial for the other associations, setting the value of each field to nil for a clean edit view:
+Then I added this form as a partial for the other associations, setting the value of each field to nil for a clean edit view.

+ I built the unpersisted relation objects inside of the form rather than in the controller:

 ```
 <%= f.fields_for :parents, @person.parents.build do |parent_fields| %>